How To Control Algae In Your Pond

 -

-- Tools to Use: Use rakes, brushes, or skimmers to remove string algae from rocks and pond surfaces.
+- Tools to Use: Use brushes, or skimmers to remove string algae from rocks and pond surfaces.

 - Regular Maintenance: Removing algae manually prevents it from decomposing in the pond and releasing nutrients back into the water.